-- DRY BAGS: We supply dry bags.
-However, we encourage you to bring your own.
+- DRY BAGS: We supply dry bags, but we encourage you to bring your own as well.
 If you do so, get one 10-liter bag and two 20-liter bags.
 This way, you distribute the weight of your dunnage on your kayak.
-Dry bags are to carry clothing and personal items for a 2-night stay in a location only reached by sea kayak.
-Again, we supply these. - Spare set of eyeglasses (and/or contact lenses + contact lens solution) - HIGHLY RECOMMENDED: waterproof case for your phone, ideally a hard case - Journal & pens - Snorkel, mask, and fins (we have a limited amount that you may use if available) - Camera with waterproof container if the camera is not waterproof (and a flotation strap during paddling). - Book(s), a reader or reading material - Small umbrella for the occasional downpours (more chance of rain in November, December, April & May trips) - A second pair of sunglasses might be helpful in case you break or lose the first pair. - Sunglass cleaner/cloth for dirty sunglasses (e.g., cleaning saltwater stains) - Binoculars: It is very nice to have a good pair of binoculars to see the marine, wild, and birdlife.
-Preferably waterproof, we recommend 10X42 with a 6 ° field of view
+Dry bags are to carry clothing and personal items for a two-night stay in a location only reached by sea kayak.
+Again, we supply these. - Spare set of eyeglasses (and/or contact lenses + contact lens solution) - HIGHLY RECOMMENDED: waterproof case for your phone, ideally a hard case

-- Birding App: If you are interested in bird watching, even if you are a complete novice, we strongly recommend you download an App called Merlin Bird ID by Cornell Lab (both on Android and Apple devices).
+- Journal & pens - Camera with a waterproof container if the camera is not waterproof (and a flotation strap during paddling). - Book(s), a reader or reading material - Small umbrella for the occasional downpours (more chance of rain in November, December, April & May trips) - A second pair of sunglasses might be helpful in case you break or lose the first pair. - Sunglass cleaner/cloth for dirty sunglasses (e.g., cleaning saltwater stains) - Binoculars: It's very nice to have a good pair of binoculars to observe marine, wild, and birdlife.
+Preferably waterproof, we recommend 10X42 with a 6 ° field of view - Birding App: If you are interested in bird watching, even if you are a complete novice, we strongly recommend you download an App called Merlin Bird ID by Cornell Lab (both on Android and Apple devices).
 Within the app, be sure to download the "Costa Rica Bird Pack" and set the location to Golfito, Costa Rica.
-This is not a bird-watching-focused trip, but the opportunities for leisurely birdwatching are excellent. - Games or Deck of Cards: There will be plenty of downtime for siestas, reading, relaxing, and playing games (especially card games).
+This is not a bird-watching-focused trip, but the opportunities for leisurely birdwatching are excellent. - Games or Deck of Cards: There will be plenty of downtime for siestas, reading, relaxing, and playing games, especially card games.